msd/sha2/README.md

 If you want to install the requirements automatically using [conan](https://github.com/conan-io/conan) then run `conan-build.sh` (replace profile name in the script, if required).
 For windows users you should be able to just copy the commands one by one.

-# Run

-To compute the hash of a string just pass it as an argument

-`./mysha <message> <message2>...`

-This will print out the sha256 hash of each message

 # TODO